Aniruddha7/EVA/Implementing Tiny YoloV3(16)/README.md

 2. Divide the dataset into train test format

-3. Calculation on anchor boxes according to dataset
+3. Calculation of anchor boxes according to dataset

 4. Zip the prepared data and upload it to Google Colab